Link-248/ModularMind/README.md

-# LLM Agent Framework Lite
+# Modular Mind: a lite LLM Agent Framework
 ## **(IN PROGRESS)**
 ### A lightweight and customizable agent framework